mathematicalthinking/encompass/UPGRADE_NOTES.md

 Underscore is not as well maintained as is lodash, so lodash should be used as needed.
 Note that underscore is used extensively in the app_server.
 It is used in about 15 files in the client code.

 There are certainly cases where lodash is helpful, but uses of underscore could be replaced by lodash.
 Also, rather than globally making the underscore character a reference to the entire lodash library, it would be better to import just the lodash functions needed.

 Also, rather than lodash, using native JS functions such as map, filter, etc. would be good.

-Also, of course, as possible we should replace the use of lodash functions with native JS equivalents.

 ## Removal of jQuery

 Modern Ember recommends removing jQuery, using standard DOM access routines instead.
 Our file app.js sets $ globally to jQuery, so finding all instances will involve both searching for imports of jQuery and for $ (whether "$." or "$(").
-Note that we cannot completely eliminate jQuery because the selectize package depends on it.

 Note that we cannot completely remove jQuery because it's a dependency of selectize.
 But we can eliminate its use in our own code to be conistent with modern Ember best practices.